FUJITSU Work Life Shift – a positive opportunity for us all

 I think one of the most impactful technologies here is automation.
 There are many mundane tasks, such as form filling and data transference, that take valuable time away from employees.
 By automating these tasks you’re able to give more time back to employees who can then dedicate it to tasks that bring greater value to the customer, such as forging better connections with clients, and resolving the individual problems directly impacting them.
 This also creates valuable thinking time, enabling your workforce to learn, explore, and innovate – all vital activities needed to thrive in an uncertain world.

-However, unless you support employees in adapting to new ways of working, nothing will change.
-You may rollout cloud, but without cultural buy-in, your employees will still be sharing their files across email, rather than collaborating online (which is what gives your organisation the agility it needs to move at pace).
+You may rollout cloud, but without cultural buy-in, your employees will still be sharing their files across email, rather than collaborating online (which is what gives your organization the agility it needs to move at pace).

 For me, analytics provides us with the insight to help our employees through these changes.
-Spotting patterns of behaviour and providing nudges to help us change our ways of working.
+Spotting patterns of behavior and providing nudges to help us change our ways of working.
 But this needs to be done with great care.
-By ensuring we use these tools to support, not monitor, we can build trust, an essential component for any organisation aiming to be successful with flexible working.
+By ensuring we use these tools to support, not monitor, we can build trust, an essential component for any organization aiming to be successful with agile ways of working.

-The amount of technology that workplaces are using today has obviously been in response to COVID-19.
-But its introduction to the workplace was inevitable, and will likely be permanent from my perspective.
+The amount of workplace technology organizations are now using is perhaps in response to 2020 pandemic, however, its introduction to the workplace was inevitable, and will likely be permanent.

-Sure, when restrictions lift, there will be some that do initially gravitate back to the office in order to catch up with colleagues and hit the refresh button.
-But in the long-term, allowing for more time at home will become part of business as usual – that may be hybrid working, or it may be completely remote.
+While some may choose to head back to the office in order to catch up with colleagues and hit the refresh button, in the long-term, allowing for more time at home – in the form of a hybrid workplace or completely as remote working – will become part of business as usual.

-Regardless, the work-life shift is irreversible, and with the right approach to technology we can make it work for the better.
+The work life shift is irreversible, and with the right approach to smart working we can make it work for the better.